MaxChenko/resume/README.md

 ## **Purpose**

-The purpose of this README is to demonstrate how to correctly host a *markdown* format resume on *Github pages*.
+The purpose of this README is to demonstrate how to correctly host a *markdown* format resume on *Github pages*, using a *Jekyll* theme.
+Please carefully consider the prerequisites prior to starting on the instruction set, and read a follow each step carefully.

 ---------